See You in My Nightmares: Background and recording

 No I.D. served as a co-writer and co-producer for the song.

 In July 2007, Lil Wayne brought out West during his first show at the Beacon Theatre in New York City.
 West released his third studio album Graduation two months later, which features a guest appearance from Lil Wayne on "Barry Bonds"; this marked the first collaboration between the two.
 In the lyrics of fellow album track "The Glory", West makes a reference to him.
 Lil Wayne released a remix of his hit single "Lollipop" in May 2008, featuring West.
 The former released his sixth studio album Tha Carter III the following month, and West contributed production to its tracks "Comfortable" and "Let the Beat Build".
 On both of the tracks, Lil Wayne shouts out West.
+He also makes a reference to West on the track "Dr. Carter".
 Prior to "See You in My Nightmares", West and Lil Wayne had both frequently used Auto-Tune.

 After Kanye's mother Donda West died, his mentor No I.D. was contacted by American rapper Malik Yusef, who told him to spend time with the artist.
 No I.D. initially rejected the decision due to their differing personalities, but later started to communicate with Kanye West more after persuasion from Malik Yusef.
 West and No I.D. then travelled to Hawaii to work with rapper Jay-Z on his eleventh studio album The Blueprint 3 (2009), before West decided on transferring to working on 808s & Heartbreak in the state.
 The recording took place at Avex Recording Studio in Honolulu, Hawaii, and at Glenwood Studios in Burbank, California.
 The song was produced by West, while co-produced by No I.D.
 The producers wrote the song alongside Jeff Bhasker and Lil Wayne.
 It experienced a leak on November 12, 2008, being reported to have the title of "Tell Everybody That You Know" at the time.
 Manny Marroquin served the role of mix engineer for "See You in My Nightmares", with engineering assistance from Christian Plata and Erik Madrid, and an 11-piece orchestra was also used for the song that was conducted by Larry Gold.
 (Note: See credits and personnel for the roles of the entire orchestra.)
 "See You in My Nightmares" was recorded during the three week period that West worked on the entirety of the album in 2008.
 Reflecting on the album for its 10th anniversary in 2018, recording engineer Anthony Kilhoffer recalled the heavy amount of effort that was put into the song's production.
 He elaborated, specifying that it was tweaked across different studios in a perfectionist manner while West was in Asia and Europe on the Glow in the Dark Tour (2007–2008).